 Plus, Preview’s blog is a great place to learn about Instagram best practices.

-Drawbacks: Preview is only available in app form, which may be a drawback if you like to work on your desktop.
-It also doesn’t appear to support Instagram Stories.
+Drawbacks: Preview is only available in app form unless you upgrade to the Premium plan, which may be a drawback if you like to work on your desktop.

 Great for: Power users, particularly those in the creative field, who need the ability to do all the things on Instagram.
 But, the free plan makes it great for those just getting started who might want to scale later.